saivasanth528/Meeting_Scheduler/README.md

 ■ N - Number of employees\

 ● book(employee_id, start_time, end_time)\
-● if success, prints the id of the room and id of the meeting itself\
+● if success, it prints the id of the room and id of the meeting itself\
 ● If given time is beyond 1 month,is prints 'Cannot book beyond 1 month from today'\
 ● If meeting duration is more than 3 hrs, it prints 'Cannot book a meeting of more